-- After I dry brushed the wood pallet sign, I applied a very light layer of Annie Sloan Dark Wax.
+After I dry brushed the wood pallet sign, I applied a very light layer of Dark Wax.
 This gave it the extra “weathered” look I was going for.

-I love my new WOOD PALLET SIGN with dry brush technique.
+I love my new wood pallet sign with the dry brush technique.

 The only thing I paid for was the wood pallet wall hanging for $9.99 because I had all the other products on hand.

 I really feel like this piece completed the bathroom.